It’s pretty. It feels good on the wrist. It comes from a LONG line of great Polar products.

 I did use the M400 with the MIO Link optical HR band…works fine (as it also works fine with the MIO Velo and the MIO Pulse).

 I did use the M400 with the JABRA Pulse earbud optical HR ‘device’…works fine.

 So you could buy the M400 without the HRM and then another BLUETOOTH compatible HRM such as those.
 They probably won’t always be as accurate as the Polar H7 strap for high heart rates.

 Accuracy: GPS Accuracy

-If you run in a straight line in the open then the GPS will normally be accurate.
+If you run in a straight line in the open then the GPS will be accurate on most modern sports watches.
 Once corners and tunnels and trees and buildings come in to play then the device follows mathematical algorithms to estimate position.
 Each vendor is different.
 GPS is recorded periodically introducing another source of error and to make matters worse the map you eventually see your route on might not be totally correct itself in terms of precise GPS coordinates.